-1 Killed, 3 Wounded, When Gunman Opens Fire on Crowd in San Bernardino
+1 Killed, 3 Wounded When Gunman Opens Fire on Crowd in San Bernardino

 At some point, a vehicle pulled up and someone began firing toward the crowd.
 “Whether he had an intended target or not we can’t say,” Madden said.

 Four people were struck by the gunfire, including one man who was pronounced dead at the scene.
+Police later identified the deceased victim as 20-year-old Alize Ross, a resident of Fontana.

 Two victims were transported from the parking lot to a local hospital.
 Authorities later discovered the fourth victim had been taken from the scene to a nearby residence.